You’ve taken the step to go to Africa, so what is the best way to capture this amazing event.

 On our trips we have two types of people with different camera needs.
 We have the person who wishes to get more out of the photographic experience so they will bring a DSLR with interchangeable lens and the person who wants a good point and shoot camera where you don’t have to be bothered in changing lens.

-Both Vicki and I have a Canon 6dmark 2 and the Canon 7dmark2 Both are outstanding cameras and I just think they are just perfect for us.
+Cameras used are Canon 6dmark 2 and the Canon 7dmark2 Both are outstanding cameras and I just think they are just perfect for wildlife Photography.

 Below the flip out screen is a great tool to have in your camera as it is just so practical.